rust-lang/rust/doc/rust.md

 ### Memory boxes

 A _box_ is a reference to a heap allocation holding another value.
-There are two kinds of boxes: *shared boxes* and *unique boxes*.
+There are two kinds of boxes: *managed boxes* and *owned boxes*.

-A _shared box_ type or value is constructed by the prefix *at* sigil `@`.
+A _managed box_ type or value is constructed by the prefix *at* sigil `@`.

-A _unique box_ type or value is constructed by the prefix *tilde* sigil `~`.
+An _owned box_ type or value is constructed by the prefix *tilde* sigil `~`.

-Multiple shared box values can point to the same heap allocation; copying a shared box value makes a shallow copy of the pointer (optionally incrementing a reference count, if the shared box is implemented through reference-counting).
+Multiple managed box values can point to the same heap allocation; copying a managed box value makes a shallow copy of the pointer (optionally incrementing a reference count, if the managed box is implemented through reference-counting).

-Unique box values exist in 1:1 correspondence with their heap allocation;
+Owned box values exist in 1:1 correspondence with their heap allocation;
-copying a unique box value makes a deep copy of the heap allocation and produces a pointer to the new allocation.
+copying an owned box value makes a deep copy of the heap allocation and produces a pointer to the new allocation.

-An example of constructing one shared box type and value, and one unique box type and value:
+An example of constructing one managed box type and value, and one owned box type and value:

 ~~~~~~~~